The Importance of HVAC Maintenance

 Inaccurate Temperature Readings

-A malfunctioning sensor or calibration may result in your system constantly turning on and off this is known as short cycling.
-This could have a negative effect on your comfort as well as cause excessive wear and tear on the compressor.
-The problem can be fixed by simply replacing the batteries in the thermostat or resetting the breaker.
+A faulty sensor or calibration can also cause your system to keep switching on and off this is known as short cycling.
+This could have a negative effect on your comfort and cause excessive wear and tear on the compressor.
+Fortunately the majority of these issues can be fixed with simply replacing the thermostat’s batteries or resetting the breakers.

-Examine your thermostat for signs of wear and tear.
-Check for signs of dirt or dust and ensure that the thermostat isn’t exposed to sunlight.
-Examine the fan blades to find signs of rust and damage.
-These simple checks can prevent costly repairs in the future and ensure that your equipment operates as smoothly as it possibly can.
+It’s also crucial to examine your thermostat for signs of wear or damage.
+Check for indications of dust or dirt, and make sure the thermostat isn’t exposed to sunlight.
+Lastly, the fan blades should be checked for any signs of rust or damage.
+This simple check will help avoid costly repairs in the future and ensure that your equipment operates as smoothly as possible.

 Explore More